denismakogon/denismakogon.github.io/_posts/2022-06-14-introduction-to-project-panama-part-2-simplified-variadic-functions.markdown

     var ret = (int) printfHandle.invoke(namedArg, nameVararg, ageVararg);
 ```

-What we know so far is that the JVM will check if it can safely convert the invocation method type to a method type derived from the `function` descriptor:
+The JVM will check if it can safely convert the invocation method type to a method type derived from the `function` descriptor:
 ```java
 System.out.println(toMethodType(descriptorWithNamedAndVariadicArg));
 ```